alariva/tidiochat-laravel-5-package/README.md

 ```

 Add the following alias to your `aliases`
 array in your `config/app.php` file.
-Only if you don't want to use the blade extension.

 ```php
 'TidioChat' => 'alariva\tidiochat\TidioChatFacade',